openobserve/openobserve-docs/docs/operator-guide/mimalloc.md

 RUSTFLAGS='-C target-cpu=native' cargo build --release --features mimalloc
 ```

-if you want better control to release memory quickly, you can set some evironments
+if you want better control to release memory quickly, you can set some environments

 ```
 export MIMALLOC_VERBOSE=1